mitranim/xhttp/readme.md

   .catch(response => {/* ... */})
 ```

-If you want promises with cancelation, consider `Posterus` futures:
+If you want promises with cancelation, consider futures from the [Posterus library](https://github.com/Mitranim/posterus):

 ```js
 import * as xhttp from 'xhttp'